jaredly/j3/Roadmap.md

 - [x] render readonly for sseearch results
 - [x] better menuuu
 - [x] "pin" a toplevel, render readonly
+- [ ] okayyyy so, my traces are .. not really up to snufff.
+Is it that, I need to distinguish between locals and globals?

 # THIH